AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/README.md

 **Designing Deterministic Systems with Modern C++: Host-First Development on Linux**
 https://leanpub.com/buildingembeddedsystemsonlinuxamoderncapproach

-Each chapter directory corresponds to code discussed in the book, covering topics such as:
+Each chapter directory corresponds directly to code discussed in the book, covering topics such as:

 * modern C++ type erasure
 * deterministic pipelines
 * serialization and messaging
 * system composition and control
 * host-based embedded development
 * and real-world system architecture patterns

 A free sample chapter is available at the link above.